jasonoh152/jasonoh152/README.md

 ## 🚀 Projects

-### LLMs:
+### ML&AI:

+- **[Spare-it](https://huggingface.co/spaces/jasonoh/spare-it)**: In the Spare-it project, my task was to build an image classification model to identify recyclables for [Spare-it company](https://www.linkedin.com/company/spareit/).
+Link to our [repository](https://github.com/BU-Spark/ml-spare-it-contamination/tree/dev).
-- **MyGenAI [https://jasonoh-genai.azurewebsites.net/](https://jasonoh-genai.azurewebsites.net/)**: Hosted with GitHub Actions and deployed to Azure Web App from a private repository.
+- **[MyGenAI](https://jasonoh-genai.azurewebsites.net/)**: Hosted with GitHub Actions and deployed to Azure Web App from a private repository.
 The description is available on the page.
 Mainly used LangChain and Streamlit.
+- **[Audio CNN Project](https://github.com/jasonoh1998/audio-cnn-project)**: Specializing in audio data analysis, I focused on the application of spectrograms, mel-spectrograms, and MFCCs for gender and age detection.
+This initiative achieved high accuracy in gender identification and continues to improve age estimation.

 ### Full-stack Web/App Projects: